alephdata/aleph/site/aleph.occrp.org/pages/faq.en.md

 Yes!
 Much of the software we’re building at OCCRP is open source, and we invest a lot of time in making sure other organizations can benefit from this technology as well.

-Please visit the [Aleph software documentation](/developers/installation) page for information on how to install and operate the software.
+Please visit the [Aleph Technical Documentation](https://docs.aleph.occrp.org/developers/) page for information on how to install and operate the software.

 ### Can I use the Aleph API?